 Gastroschisis is a condition that develops early in pregnancy when the baby’s abdominal wall muscles do not form correctly, causing the intestines to protrude from a hole in the abdomen beside the umbilical cord.
 After the baby is born, the defect must be repaired surgically in one or multiple procedures that return the organs to the proper position and close the opening.
 If multiple surgeries are required, the process may be staged over a period of up to two weeks.

-According to the Centers for Disease Control (CDC), gastroschisis affects one in 2,200 babies in the United States, with published survival rates of 83 percent to 97 percent.
+According to the Centers for Disease Control (CDC), gastroschisis affects one in 2,200 babies in the United States, with published survival rates of 83% to 97%.

 The U.S. figures – while encouraging – are not always comforting to a mother like Sabrina..
 Typically, gastroschisis babies are boys and born to very young mothers, neither being the case for Sabrina.